codeigniter4/shield/docs/customization.md

 ### Login

-Similar to what was explained about the setting of validation rules for **Registration** section, you can add the rules of the login form in file (**app/Config/Validation.php**) and change the rules.
+Similar to the process for validation rules in the **Registration** section, you can add rules for the login form to **app/Config/Validation.php** and change the rules.

 ```php
     //--------------------------------------------------------------------